Site icon Joey is a Traveler

 Address: Gortaforia, Kells, Co.
 Kerry, V23 K023, Ireland

-Then we visit a Sheepdog show at the Kells Sheep Centre.
+Then we visited a Sheepdog show at the Kells Sheep Centre.
 It’s so amazing how Brandon, the shepherd, and his two border collies work together to direct the sheep.
 The animals are very well taken care of!

 The dogs listen to their owner’s commands perfectly (Brandon uses whistle signals most of the time), and it’s obvious that they love their job!
 We also learn about the different sheep breeds that live in Ireland.